MattEding/matteding.github.io/_posts/__04-23-19-sparse-matrices.md

 ### Scikit-Learn
 The machine learning powerhouse, [Scikit-Learn](https://scikit-learn.org/stable/), supports sparse matrices in many areas.
-This is important since big data is where sparse matrices thrive (assuming it is sparse enough).
+This is important since big data is where sparse matrices thrive (assuming enough sparsity).
 After all, who wouldn't want to have performance gains from these number-crunching algorithms?
 It hurts having to wait on CPU intensive [SVMs](https://scikit-learn.org/stable/modules/svm.html?highlight=sparse), not to mention the possibility of not having dense arrays fitting into working memory!